Prompt Engineering Guide

 What is Self-Verification Prompting?

 Humans can self-verify their answers by using the conclusion to predict the original condition provided in the question.
 If the original condition in the question can be derived from the conclusion, the obtained answer is correct.
-Self-verification prompting3 mimics this human behavior and evaluates the correctness of the generated response by using the generated response to predict the conditions in the original context.
+Self-Verification Prompting mimics this human behavior and evaluates the correctness of the generated response by using the generated response to predict the conditions in the original context.

 • Forward reasoning: The LLM generates candidate answers with CoT prompting.
 The LLM performs sampling decoding to generate multiple candidate answers.